mjaddis/rdss-message-api-specification/README.md

 - Multiplicity:&nbsp;&nbsp;&nbsp;&nbsp;`0..*`
 - Type:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`MessageHistory`

-Describes the route that this message has taken, up to and including this point in time.
+Describes the route that this Message has taken, up to and including this point in time.

 #### `machineId`